Dominique Moulon: Background

 Working with the Délégation au Développement et aux Affaires Internationales, in 2004 he created a website to share his research at nouveauxmedias.net.
 In 2008 he initiated the English version of this website on newmediaart.eu.
 He also created mediaartdesign.net in 2011 and artinthedigitalage.net in 2018 to continue sharing his research on the relationship between art, technology and society.
 He was responsible for the digital art section of the French paper magazine "Images Magazine" from 2003 to 2010 and has contributed to the French Magazine “Art press” since 2013.
 He taught at the Parsons School of Design in Paris from 2014 to 2021 and has been was a regular visiting instructor from 2007 to 2022 at the School of the Art Institute of Chicago.

-He has also curated exhibitions, such as L'art et le numérique en résonance at the art center of Mason Populaire in Montreuil, France, Variation Media Art Fair and Zero Autonomy at Cité International des Art in Paris, Human Learning at the Canadian Cultural Center in Paris, by focusing on the using of digital in art to highlight societal issues.
+He has also curated exhibitions, such as L'art et le numérique en résonance at the art center of Mason Populaire in Montreuil, France, Variation Media Art Fair and Zero Autonomy at Cité International des Art in Paris, Human Learning (2020), Decision Making (2022), Endless Variations (2024) at the Canadian Cultural Center in Paris, by focusing on the using of digital in art to highlight societal issues.

+Interested in the role of technology in art, Dominique Moulon focuses on the artistic uses of Generative Artificial Intelligence through several exhibitions in the mid-2020s.
+These include a group exhibition as part of the AI Action Summit 2025 at the Grand Palais in Paris, as well as the solo exhibitions Memo Akten: Boundaries during the 2024 Venice Biennale and Louis Paul Caron: Facing the Challenge at the French Pavilion of the 2026 Malta Biennale.